siegeon/magic.lambda.scheduler/README.md

 The above will evaluate your task every 5th of the month, at 23:55 hours.

 **Notice** - All times are interpreted as UTC times, and _not_ necessarily your local time.
 Have this in mind as you create your tasks.

+## Internals

+Internally the scheduler will create one `System.Threading.Timer` for each task in your system, but it will never exhaust your resources since only one intersupt is internally kept by the operating system, for the first task, and it only allows a configurable amount of threads to execute simultaneously, with a `SemaphoreSlim`, preventing more than x number of tasks to execute simultaneously, depending upon your configuration settings, or how you instantiated the scheduler.

+The timer is only reset after the execution of the task, implying even if your task requires 5 seconds to execute, and your repetition pattern is 2 seconds, the same task will never have multiple executions simultaneously occurring.
+All access to the internal task list is synchronized with a `ReaderWriterLockSlim`, allowing multiple readers entrance at the same time, but only one writer, making the scheduler highly optimized for having many repeated tasks, executing in parallel and simultaneously.

+In addition, the thing is _"async to the core"_, implying no threads will ever be spent waiting much for other threads to finish, but rather returned to the thread pool immediately, for then to be reanimated as they are given access to the shared resource.